NathanWarden/godot-test-tools/README.md

 A test runner implementation for the NUnit Framework

+## Quick Start

+If you'd like to just see some examples in action simply clone this repo and open the project in the latest Mono version of Godot.

+Note: You may need to open the project, run it with F5 or F6, quit Godot, run git reset --hard, then run it again.
+This is due to inspector variables disappearing without a build of the mono assembly available. https://github.com/godotengine/godot/issues/15371

 ## Setup
 The current setup for using the test runner is quite easy.